 3. Seek Support

 Connect with support groups, friends, or family who understand your journey.
-Share your experiences, fears, and triumphs.
-It can provide emotional relief and valuable advice.
+Sharing your experiences, fears, and triumphs can bring comfort and reduce feelings of isolation.
+Talking with others provides emotional relief and helps you feel supported.
+It also offers valuable advice and new perspectives to guide you along the way.

 Seeking Support